 In the past, experts suggested that a breast self exam be done by following a particular method every month, but research has shown that this isn't necessary.
 For men or women, there really isn't a right or wrong way to check breast tissue; the real key is just being aware of any changes in the tissue of the breast and nipples, under the armpits, and the area extending up to the collarbone.
 Any changes, particularly asymmetrical, should be brought to the attention of a health professional immediately.

 Early stage breast cancer usually doesn't cause symptoms.
 Most often, the disease is first noticed as a painless lump in the breast or armpit.
-As the undiagnosed tumor grows, it can change the appearance and feel of the breast.
+As the undiagnosed tumor grows, it can change the appearance and feel of the breast which is why early detection is key and why men are encouraged to get and lumps checked by their doctor.

 Any change in the breast tissue or surrounding area should be brought to the attention of a doctor.